ClusterHQ/build.clusterhq.com/README.rst

 Slave AMIs
 ----------

-There are two slave AMIs.
+There are two slave AMIs per platform.
 The images are built by running ``slave/build-images``.
 This will generate images with ``staging-`` prefixes.
 These can be promoted by running ``slave/promote-images``.

-The images are based on the offical fedora 20 image (``ami-cc8de6fc``) with ``slave/cloud-init-base.sh``.
+The images are based on various base OS images available on Amazon.
-Each image uses `slave/cloud-init.sh` with some substitutions as user-data, to start the buildbot.
+The specific image used is defined by the per-platform manifest file.

-``fedora-buildslave``
+``<platform>-buildslave``
   is used for most builds, and has all the dependencies installed, including the latest release of zfs (or a fixed prerelease, when there are relevant bug fixes).
-  The image is built by running :file:`slave/cloud-init-base.sh` and then installing zfs.
+  The image is built by running :file:`slave/<platform>/cloud-init-base.sh` and then installing zfs.
-``fedora-buildslave-zfs-head``
+``<platform>-buildslave-zfs-head``
   is used to test against the lastest version of zfs.
   It has all the dependencies except zfs installed, and has the latest version of zfs installed when an instance is created.
-The image is built by running :file:`slave/cloud-init-base.sh`.
+The image is built by running :file:`slave/<platform>/cloud-init-base.sh`.

-Both images have :file:`salve/cloud-init.sh` run on them at instance creation time.
+Both images have :file:`slave/cloud-init.sh` run on them at instance creation time.

 Vagrant Builders
 ----------------